 If you’re in the mood for a cocktail to go with these spicy chips, my favorite fruity cold options are my strawberry Moscow mule, grapefruit mule and blackberry tequila mojito.

 If I have a ton of basil in my garden, I’ll make basil cocktails or basil lemonade.
-In the winter, I love a nice bourbon lemon rosemary cocktail or a whiskey mule.
+In the winter, I love a nice rosemary bourbon cocktail or a bourbon mule.

 Or, if you happen to have a random can of White Claw hanging around your fridge (it happens), try out a White Claw cocktail.